The Short Answer:

-A high-end gaming PC can cost thousands of dollars if you need top-end processing power or want to splurge on luxuries like liquid cooling.
-But you can build a good gaming PC for less than $1,000 and it’s generally much cheaper to build your own than to buy a prebuilt gaming PC.
+A high-end gaming PC will cost you well over $1000 dollars if you need top-end processing power and want to splurge on luxuries like liquid cooling.
+But you can build a good gaming PC for less than $1,000 that can handle most modern games at medium settings.

 How do you find out how much a gaming PC will cost you?
 Step one is determining how much money you have to spend and what kind of performance you expect from the system.
 Based on those guidelines, you can begin buying parts and putting everything together.

-We’ll cover some common questions about the cost of building a gaming PC along with comparing the pros and cons of building your own vs. buying a prebuilt gaming PC, and throw in some pointers on buying parts for a custom build.
+We’ll cover some common questions about the cost of building a gaming PC along, compare the pros and cons of building your own vs. buying a prebuilt gaming PC, and throw in some pointers on buying parts for a custom build.

 Better Question: How Much Can You Spend?

 Step one is setting a budget and a certain level of performance.
-Maybe you have $1,000 to spend and want to play new PC games at a resolution of 1920 x 1080 – that’s certainly feasible.
+Maybe you have $1,000 to spend and want to play new PC games at 1080p – that’s certainly feasible.
 The less money you have and the more performance you desire, the harder it will be to find components for your build.